Proxy browser with cloud phones

 - Changes network location

-- Often shares browser data and fingerprints
+- Often shares browser data and fingerprints across sessions

 - Limited protection against advanced tracking

-- Manages fingerprints and session data
+- Manages cookies and session data separately

 - Prevents cross-profile data leakage